mitre-attack/mitreattack-python/docs/stix_primer/attack_id.rst

         Filter("type", "=", "attack-pattern")
     ])[0]

-The old 1:1 mitigations causing this issue are deprecated, so you can also filter them out that way — see [Removing revoked and deprecated objects](#Removing-revoked-and-deprecated-objects).
+The old 1:1 mitigations causing this issue are deprecated, so you can also filter them out that way — see `Removing revoked and deprecated objects <https://mitreattack-python.readthedocs.io/en/126-docs-add-section-to-docs-for-accessing-stix/stix_primer/remove_revoked_deprecated.html>`_ .